bradenmacdonald/neolace/arch-decisions/009-lookups.md

 > Show [*] entries that [this entry and its ancestors] set as [HAS_PARTS]

-and defined as a "computed fact" attached to the "electric car" entry, with this lookup expression:
+and defined as a property value attached to the "electric car" entry, with this lookup expression:

     this.andAncestors().related(via=HAS_PARTS, direction="from")